kaist-sbml/gem/README.md

     Create an input directory at root of the `GMSM` directory.

-    Input file **MUST** be a standard full GenBank file with sequences.
+    Input files can be a standard full GenBank file with sequences (recommended) or FASTA file.

-    antiSMASH-annotated GenBank file **MUST** be provided for secondary metabolic modeling.
+    antiSMASH-annotated GenBank file **MUST** be provided for secondary metabolism modeling.

+    EFICAz output file and subcellular localizations (compartments) can be provided as inputs, with options `-E` and `-C`, respectively.

 - Output directory: